stuporglue/fastback/README.md

 Fastback is designed to be simple and for use by a small, trusted group.
 It is not meant for big groups or heavy usage.
 It is built to meet our family photo needs.
 Hopefully it is also useful to you.

-Basic steps have been taken for security and performance, but it is not hardened or anything like that.
+Basic steps have been taken for security and performance, but it is not specifically hardened or anything like that.
 Steps taken to enhance security and performance include:

  * (Performance) Caching file data in an sqlite database instead of reading it live
  * (Performance) Caching thumbnails and sending those instead of sending large files
  * (Performance) Creating a CSV file of data instead of JSON (Smaller file)